rust-corpus/qrates/docs/src/extractor_crates_io.md

 ## Obtaining the List of Packages

 The second step is to select the packages[^package] from which we want to extract the data.
 This list of packages should be stored in the file `CrateList.json`.
-For example, if you want to analyze the package `rand`, create `CrateList.json` with the following contents:
+For example, if you want to analyse the package `rand`, create `CrateList.json` with the following contents:

 [^package]: A package uploaded on crates.io can contain several crates.
-For example, it is common for executables to be split into an executable crate and the library crate.
+For example, it is common for executables to be split into an executable crate and a library crate.

 ```json
 {